isabella232/messenger-authentication-okta-integration-blueprint/blueprint/index-draft.md

 6. In the **New web app Integration page**, fill the following:
       - In **App integration name**, enter a name for your app integration or leave it as default.
       - Select the required **Grant type**.
       - Fill **Sign-in redirect URIs**.
 For local development use - http://{local_domain_name}.
-Example: http://  localhost:8080/
+Example: http://localhost:8080/
       - Similarly, fill **Sign-out redirect URIs**(http://{local_domain_name}).
       *Note: Using localhost is just a way to test locally.
 This has to be the actual URL where messenger will initialize after login*

 ![OKTA Application](./images/OKTA.png "OKTA Application page")

-7. In Assignments, select options which best suites your organization and click Save.
+7. In **Assignment** section, select option which best suites your organization and click Save.
 This creates the client credentials.

 8. Store the Client credentials safely for using it in [Integration](#integration "Goes to Integration").
 9. Now you are ready with **OKTA** set-up.